ajankuv/Sinwashere_LegacyAuthentication/README.md

 Here you'll be able to enable/disable MD5 authentication, as well as to configure MD5 salt.

-## Support
+## Prestashop 1.6 Magento 2 Support for passwords

-If you find a bug in my extension, [open a new issue](https://github.com/sinisa86/Sinwashere_LegacyAuthentication/issues/new) right here in GitHub.

-For general questions about LegacyAuthentication or specific issues with your store, please [contact me](http://www.sinwashere.com/contact/).
+`Plugin > AuthenticationPlugin.php`

+Line 87 - Here you can add your PS 1.6 "COOKIE_KEY" from config/settings.inc.php in Prestashop 1.6

+Once you add your key in this should allow legacy md5 with ps1.6 support.

+NOTE: This version is just for ps1.6 migrations, please use the original from [here](https://github.com/sinisa86/Sinwashere_LegacyAuthentication/) by sinisa86